tonamatos/wiederhold-notes/content/MAT246/3/Cardinal arithmetic.md

 >
 >Despite appearances, it is **not** correct to say that this symbol defines an equivalence relation.
 An explanation for this goes well beyond the scope of this course but will be mentioned in the lectures.
 >
->For the sake of intuition, you can think of a _cardinal number_ as precisely the equivalence classes of this relation.
+>For the sake of intuition, you can think of _cardinal numbers_ as precisely the equivalence classes of this relation.